krange/AS3-Bootstrap/README.md

 # Getting Started

+Getting the basic setup in standalone is as simple as a few lines of code.
+PureMVC requires writing two classes.
+See simple examples below.
+More robust example projects are coming!

 # Standalone Mode

-Getting the basic setup in standalone is as simple as a few lines of code.

 ```as3
 var bootstrap:IBootstrap = new Bootstrap(new Progress());